-Separating Kids From Their Parents Is A Recipe For Long-Term Health Problems
+Separating Kids From Their Parents Can Lead To Long-Term Health Problems

 Gunnar says her research suggests removing children from their parents' care can make them more vulnerable to infections.

-She says evidence first showed up on monkeys, which were taken away from their mothers for as little as two weeks.
+She says evidence first showed up in monkeys that were taken away from their mothers for as little as two weeks.
 Years later, those monkeys showed a weaker immune system than the ones who stayed with their mothers.

 Gunnar says she is now seeing a similar response in teenagers.

-"If you were an old person would be called immune senescence," Gunnar says.
+"If you were an old person it would be called immune senescence," Gunnar says.
 "Your immune system getting beyond the point where it can function."

 Essentially, she says, the body's immune system wears out early.

-Gunnar says she's not sure whether these signs mean there's long-term harm in humans.
+Gunnar says she's not sure whether these signs mean there is long-term harm in humans.

 "We don't know if we see them in teenagers, whether it means that their cells are not going to be able to fight as long," she says.
 "But we do know if we see this in the aged, that is a sign that the immune system is coming to a point where it's not going to be able to fight things off."